-- 1. Read Section 1.6.
-The concepts of pairwise disjoint, partition, and power set are important. - 2.
-Be prepared to discuss the exercises in Section 1.6. - 3.
-Turn in solutions for exercises 2 and 8 in Section 1.6.
-Exercise 8 requires a proof-three proofs actually so give it your full attention.
+- 1. Read Section 1.7 and work to understand this new concept.
+This is the first section in which proofs of results play a more prominent role so study them carefully. - 2.
+Be prepared to discuss exercises 1, 2, 3, 6, and 8 from Section 1.7.
+Even if a result seems "obvious", make certain you can write out the details to show how it works.
+For exercise 6, you need to think carefully about the meaning of equivalence classes and use correct set notation. - 3.
+Turn in solutions for exercise 8 in Section 1.6 and exercise 8 from Section 1.7.
+Exercise 1.6.8 requires a proof-three proofs actually-so give it your full attention.
 To prove that the collection is a partition, you need to prove that two sets are equal.
 This involves two "chasing points" proofs.
 Then you need to show that the sets are pairwise disjoint and this also requires proof, hopefully one that involves properties of sets.
-This result is not very deep (in fact, it is quite easy) but the point is to write a careful proof, not just believe that the result is true or obvious.
+This result is not very deep (in fact, it is easy to believe) but the point is to write a careful proof, not just believe that the result is true or obvious.
 If you cannot write proofs for simple statements, then you will have a great deal of trouble writing proofs for more complicated statements.
+For exercise 1.7.8, be extremely thoughtful so that fractions and division do not appear in your solution; there are easy ways to prove the transitive property that do not involve fractions.